 Hey all!
 Emma here with another recipe for you.
 A while ago I wrote a post about how to make strawberry jam and now I’m back with a yummy recipe for pickles.
 I seem to be very into things that can be canned!
 These are so fun to make, and if you’re a fan of all things vinegar-y then maybe this is the recipe for you!
 It’s also just a fun thing to spend your afternoon doing.

-So, first things first, lets go over the different ways you can pickle.
-There are two main ways to pickle your vegetables and fruits.
+So, first things first, let’s go over the different ways you can pickle.
+There are two main ways to pickle vegetables and fruits: quick pickles (quickles, if you will!) or by canning them.

-We decided to make refrigerator pickles, because, let’s be honest here: there was no way I was going to wait months!
+We decided to make refrigerator quickles, because, let’s be honest here: there was no way I was going to wait months!
 Refrigerator pickles take much less time to pickle, but, on the flip side, don’t last as long.
 So the way we made them, they were ready to eat in about 3-5 days and will last for a few months.
 The other option is to properly can them.
-If you are interested in canning your pickled goods, you can read more here about how to do so. [pq]Pickles are low in fat, calories and sugar, which means that you can eat them in moderation without putting on excess pounds.[/pq]
+If you are interested in canning your pickled goods, you can read more here about how to do so.

 What you need to do is grab a collection of jars.
 It really doesn’t matter what size, just whatever you happen to have lying around.
-Or, if you don’t have any, I would buy some because mason jars are so useful!
+Or, if you don’t have any, I would suggest buying some because mason jars are so useful!

-So, this is what you need for the brine:
+So, this is what you need for a basic brine:

 - 10 cloves garlic, peeled